 As a good payment API, we want to support our merchants and developers and allow seamless, easy-to-use solutions.
 Our goal in implementing EMV is to take the complexity out of the solution so developers can focus on their product, not their payments.

 Clearent provides multiple ways to develop to our payment gateway.
 We provide a payment API for fully integrated solutions for developers wanting full control of their POS design.
-We’ve also partnered with Dejavoo to provide a semi-integrated solution for developers looking to avoid PCI scope, and take EMV payments without having to undergo the certification process.
+We’ve also partnered with Dejavoo and PAX to provide a semi-integrated solution for developers looking to avoid PCI scope, and take EMV payments without having to undergo the certification process.

 My Recommendation: Semi-Integrated Payment Solution